-(c) HelpAge International On the 15 June the Age Demands Action movement came together to lead the fight for older people's rights.
+(c) HelpAge International On 15 June 2014, World Elder Abuse Awareness Day, the Age Demands Action movement came together to lead the fight for older people's rights.

 And once again we called for a UN convention on the rights of older people.

-This year 40 countries took part in the Age Demands Action for Rights campaign, which is held on World Elder Abuse Awareness Day.
+In 2014, 40 countries took part in the Age Demands Action on Rights campaign.

 Older people met their governments and decision makers to highlight the discrimination, violence and abuse older people face and to ask them to support a convention.

 Bangladesh: Nearly 40,000 signatures were collected in just over a week!
 These signatures were collected by older campaigners and older people's organisations.

 Slovenia: In Slovenia our partner ZDUS met the Minister of Foreign Affairs who signed the ADA petition in support of a convention.
 Mr Karl Erjavec gave a statement saying that ‘Ageing must be recognised as a global challenge and not as an issue faced only by individual countries alone'.

 Kenya: For the first time, The Ministry of Labour, took the lead on World Elder Abuse Awareness Day and launched the day as a national day.
 This was done in collaboration with HelpAge Kenya.

 oPt: Received substantial media coverage and handed a letter to the UN Coordinator of Gaza to be passed onto Ban Ki-Moon.
 This letter emphasises the need for a convention for older people.

 Jamaica: Campaigners met the Ministry of Foreign Affairs and received impressive media coverage on national television with ADA Leader, Kenneth Hemley being interviewed.